Diploma in Bricklaying - Level 2 - Full-time (Mid Devon)

 All aspects of the course will be studied through both classroom based theory sessions and practical based workshop sessions.
 You will have the opportunity to develop your Maths and English skills if you have not achieved a GCSE C in these areas, you will also learn to develop the business skills needed to become a successful bricklayer.

 You will be advised of the dates when work should be submitted.
 You will be assessed on your theory and practical project work throughout the course.

-Four D's at GCSE to include English & Maths
+Four GCSE at grade 3/D to include English & Maths

 Students often progress into self-employment or onto an apprenticeship.